 VoIP is the new(ish) kid on the block and stands for Voice over Internet Protocol.
 This means that voice communications are sent over the Internet rather than through traditional telephone networks.

-SIP this means Session Initiation Protocol.
+SIP means Session Initiation Protocol.
 It’s usually associated with VoIP and often seen as SIP Trunking – more of this later!